d-xo/weird-erc20/readme.md

 Some tokens do not revert on failure, but instead return `false` (e.g.
 [ZRX](https://etherscan.io/address/0xe41d2489571d322189246dafa5ebde1f4699f498#code)).

-While this is technicaly compliant with the ERC20 standard, it goes against common solidity coding practices and may be overlooked by developers who forget to wrap their calls to `transfer` in a `require`.
+While this is technically compliant with the ERC20 standard, it goes against common solidity coding practices and may be overlooked by developers who forget to wrap their calls to `transfer` in a `require`.